project-origin/registry/doc/concept/granular-certificates/readme.md

 A slice is always owned by a single public-key.[^public-key]

 [^public-key]: Public-private keys was chosen since the registries do not have the concept of accounts and users.
 Ownership of a GC is purely done with the help of a public-private keypair.
+It is up to the integrating system to implement an accounting system and manage ownership through public-private keys.

 ### Slice life-cycle